 The parking pass MUST be placed in accordance with the "Driving/Parking Regulations" outlined in the Driver Registration Form that parent/guardian and students sign to receive a parking pass.
 Forms and passes are available through the high school office.
-Consequences are outlined below, and the cost of a ticket is \$5.00 for each violation:
+Consequences for parking violations are outlined below, and the cost of a ticket is \$10.00 for each violation: